Management & Employee Development

 Where does the time go?
 This course explores what time management is and how participants can better manage their time.
 Topics include planning, prioritization, goal setting and dealing with interruptions, procrastination and clutter.

-To learn more about our Corporate Education programs please contact Maryellen Brett, Director of Corporate Education at 508-588-9100 x1302 or at email@example.com
+To learn more about our Corporate Education programs please contact Maryellen Brett, Director of Corporate Education, at firstname.lastname@example.org or phone 508-588-9100 x1302.